weaverba137/crange/README.md

 ## TODO

-Allow additional sections of the ini file to specify additional parameters such as the size of the range table and the minimum and maximum energy.
+* Allow additional sections of the ini file to specify additional parameters such as the size of the range table and the minimum and maximum energy.
 Sections of the ini file that do not define switches or other configuration may be interpreted as additional entries for the absorber table.

-The pair production and bremsstrahlung computations should be updated to reflect Sørensen's 2010 paper (see art_ahs1 in the crange.bib file).
+* The pair production and bremsstrahlung computations should be updated to reflect Sørensen's 2010 paper (see art_ahs1 in the crange.bib file).
+* Update instructions for creating a distribution file from GitHub;
+  Update install from distribution instructions.

 ## License